-- Career information, advice and guidance on career choices - Advice on the routes into career including jobs, apprenticeships, training, and learning - Help with CVs, application forms and interviews - Insight into the local labour market - Redundancy support - Support for parents and carers access at any time, for people at any stage in their career (including support for parents to help their child with career conversations).
+- Career information, advice and guidance on career choices - Advice on the routes into career including jobs, apprenticeships, training, and learning - Help with CVs, application forms and interviews - Insight into the local labour market - Redundancy support - Support for parents and carers child with career conversations).
 My World of Work is designed to support people of all ages and stages, with activities and tools to help identify available opportunities.